jhipster/generator-jhipster-ionic/README.md

 ### Okta for Authentication

 If you choose OAuth 2.0 / OIDC for authentication, you can use Okta for authentication.
 See [JHipster's security docs](https://www.jhipster.tech/security/#-oauth2-and-openid-connect) to see how to configure JHipster for Okta.
-You should be able to use the same OIDC app for Ionic for JHipster.
-However, you'll need to add a few redirect URIs:
+You should be able to use the same OIDC app for Ionic for JHipster, but you can also create a Native app.

-#### Create an Application in Okta
+#### Create a Native Application in Okta

 Log in to your Okta Developer account (or [sign up](https://developer.okta.com/signup/) if you don't have an account).